ianhudson87/quipr-final/README.md

 - [x] Shuffle res before showPromptAndAnswersWithDelay

-- [ ] If owner disconnects from socket and it's not due to a redirect, kill the lobby, send everyone back to index
+- [x] If owner disconnects from socket and it's not due to a redirect, kill the lobby, send everyone back to index

-- [ ] Redirect users to correct game page if they load an incorrect page Same things as join_room. on('connect') send request to get the game stage.
+- [x] Redirect users to correct game page if they load an incorrect page Same things as join_room. on('connect') send request to get the game stage.
 Redirect based on the value

-- [x] Make sure users can't start game with only one player in lobby.(Untested)
+- [x] Make sure users can't start game with only one player in lobby.(tested)